Saul-Good-Homie/odin-railsbook/README.md

 ## Skolbook

-#### This is the final capstone project in the Rails curse of the Odin Project.
+#### This is the final capstone project in the Rails course of the Odin Project.
 In this project I attempt to recreate facebook.
-Including all basic functionality of creating posts, liking, commenting, sending and recieving friend requests and notifications.
+This clone includes all basic functionality of Facebook including: creating posts, liking, commenting, sending and recieving friend requests and notifications.

 Ruby on Rails Project from [The Odin Project](https://www.theodinproject.com/courses/ruby-on-rails/lessons/final-project)